Edum-favour/stock-performance-analysis-h1-2025/README.md

 - Design choice: Horizontal bar chart for intuitive comparison of top 10 stocks ranked by my custom scoring model, that blends key performance indicators including return, dividend strength, risk, liquidity, quality(ROE), and value(P/E ratio), into a single composite score.

-- Insight Gained: HCA ranked highest in the custom scoring model, marking it as a strong all rounder.
+- Key Insight: HCA ranked highest in the custom scoring model, marking it as a strong all rounder.
 Ford (F) and CVS followed closely, indicating solid balance across return, dividend, risk and performance metrics.

 ### Scoring Model Weights

 ![ModelWeight](Outputs/Scoring-Model-Weight.png)

-- Design choice: Donurt chart was used to visually communicate how much weight each metric contributes to the overall stock performance score.
+- Design choice: Donut chart was used to visually communicate how much weight each metric contributes to the overall stock performance score.

-- Insight Gained: The scoring model places the highest emphasis on **Quality (25%)** and **Growth (20%)**, indicating a priority on strong fundamentals and upward momentum.
+- Key Insight: The scoring model places the highest emphasis on **Quality (25%)** and **Growth (20%)**, indicating the model favors companies with strong profitability and growth potential over speculative plays.
 Lower weights for **Liquidity (10%)** and other metrics suggest a balanced yet performance driven approach for ranking stocks.

 ### Custom Scoring Model